 The definition of medical records and the ruling by the Ohio Supreme Court may have some impact on criminal defense cases as well.
 There are times when medical records may be necessary to defend a client, but prior to the change, may not have been available due to the records not being kept by the medical records department.
 With the change, it may make numerous and complete medical records available to access.

-Our Columbus criminal defense lawyers at The Koffel Law Firm are dedicated to making sure our clients have the most effective resources.
+Our Columbus criminal defense lawyers at Koffel Brininger Nesbitt are dedicated to making sure our clients have the most effective resources.
 Call today if you need assistance with a criminal charge.